suchitgupta60/Strato-AWS-Setup/README.md

 - Cirrus search -> http://[your server ip]/cirrus/search/

-Once you've the instance up and running with the API's, you can also explore our demo-app here: https://github.com/blockapps/blockapps-ba
+##Once you've the instance up and running with the API's, you can follow youtube tutorials to create a demo Dapp.